clement-escolano/parse-torrent-title/README.md

 If you want to keep only a part of the matched regular expression, you should use capturing groups [explained here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).

+For regular expressions, the following options are available:

+* `skipIfAlreadyFound` (default to `true`) which will skip the regular expression if a previous handler for the same information already found something.
+* `type` (default to `string`)which indicates what is the expected output of the regular expression.
+It can be:
+  * `string`: does nothing
+  * `integer`: convert the matching part into an integer
+  * `lowercase`: convert the matching part to lowercase
+  * `boolean`: convert to true if there is a matching part

 ### Handlers

 A handler is a function with the title and the resulting information as parameters.